June 21, 2025

 • Government Incentives: Programs like the Solar Sunshot can significantly improve the financial viability of a project.

 Naturally, any detailed ROI projection requires a specific business plan and a thorough feasibility study.
-That said, the combination of strong market demand and solid government support creates a genuinely positive outlook.
+That said, the combination of strong market demand and solid government support creates a positive outlook.

 Building a Resilient Australian Solar Supply Chain

 Let’s be clear: Australia currently imports most of the raw materials and components needed for solar panel production.
-Developing a more localized supply chain is a huge opportunity to reduce that reliance on international markets and improve our overall resilience.
+Developing a more localized supply chain is a huge opportunity to reduce our reliance on international markets and improve our overall resilience.
 This could start with partnerships with local industries for components like aluminum frames or specialized glass.

 Technological Edge

-The key opportunities today really lie in:
+The key opportunities today lie in:

 • Next-Generation Cell Technologies: Focusing on high-efficiency technologies like TOPCon or Heterojunction (HJT).